Robert Morris University: Academics

-In October 2022, Robert Morris University was one of two recipients of a record-setting $8.82 million gift from the Pierce Foundation for dyslexia education, the largest gift of its kind ever made in the state of Pennsylvania.
+In October 2022, Robert Morris University was one of two recipients of a record-setting $8.82 million gift from the Peirce Foundation for dyslexia education, the largest gift of its kind ever made in the state of Pennsylvania.
 The Peirce family previously committed $2 million to Robert Morris University in 2017 to establish the Bob and Joan Peirce Center for Structured Reading Teacher Training, which trains teachers to work with children with dyslexia and other learning disabilities.

-On September 22, 2022, the university announced that Russ Olsen '82 made a multi-million dollar gift to rename the library as the Elaine Boyd Library and support improvements to the library along with ongoing student support and services.

-Each semester, Robert Morris University hosts one Rooney International Visiting Scholar in residence on campus, who can teach a course, deliver presentations and guest lectures, and collaborate with RMU faculty on joint research projects.
-Past Rooney Scholars include Ambassador Robin R. Sanders, Andrea Jeftanovic, and Misha Segal.

 Robert Morris University is accredited by the Middle States Commission on Higher Education.
 The School of Business is accredited by AACSB International.
-On June 29, 2022, Robert Morris University announced that it earned the AACSB Accounting accreditation, the first university in Western Pennsylvania to do so.
+In 2022, Robert Morris University announced that it earned the AACSB Accounting accreditation, the first university in Western Pennsylvania to do so.
 B.S. programs in information sciences and computer information systems are accredited by the Computing Accreditation Commission of ABET, while B.S. programs in engineering and manufacturing engineering are accredited by ABET's Engineering Accreditation Commission.
 Initial teacher preparation and advanced educator programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Nursing programs are accredited by the Commission on Collegiate Nursing Education, and nuclear medicine by the Joint Review Committee on Education Programs in Nuclear Medicine Technology; the Regional Research and Innovation in Simulation Education (RISE) Center at Robert Morris University is accredited by the Council for Accreditation of Healthcare Simulation Programs.